wafflespete/offline_provisioner/README.md

 ## How Does it Work?

-The offline provisioning system works in 3 parts:
+The offline provisioning system works in 4 parts centered around a PSQL Database:

-1) Clients are stored in the auto-generated postgresql database
+1) Target clients are stored in the auto-generated postgresql database with important data about such as ipv4 address, hostname, MAC, etc...
-2) The task-queuer.sh daemon scans the table and inteprets tasks (ansible plays) as they are assigned to clients
+2) Tasks (ansible plays) are queued into the PSQL database via a script (custom_add.sh) which assigns ansible tasks to target clients and stores those tasks in the DB for each workstation.
-3) The client_discovery.sh daemon updates the postgresql table to inform the task-queuer daemon when clients are available to
+3) The client_discovery.sh daemon updates the postgresql table to inform the task-queuer daemon when clients are available
+4) The task-queuer.sh daemon scans the clients table and inteprets tasks (ansible plays) to execute on targets when they avail is set to Online.

-In combination the target clients are provisioned with whatever update is needed as they come online.
+With all scripts used in combination the target clients are provisioned with whatever update is assigned as they come online.
 The SQL database also tracks failures of jobs and has the ability to notify necessary parties upon failure.

 ## Installation